 Warning signs of possible blood clots include the following:

-Occasionally, a blood clot will travel through the blood stream and may settle in your lungs.
-If this happens, you may experience a sudden chest pain and shortness of breath or cough.
+Occasionally, a blood clot will travel through the bloodstream and may settle in your lungs.
+If this happens, you may experience sudden chest pain and shortness of breath or cough.
 If you experience any of these symptoms, you should notify your doctor immediately.
 If you cannot reach your doctor, someone should take you to the hospital emergency room or call 911.

 Infection following spine surgery occurs very rarely.
 Warning signs of infection include: